Dekirai/MultiPresence/README.md

 - [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 ## How to use it
 All you have to do is run the exe and you're ready to go.
+If a game is not showing properly on discord, try running it as administrator.

 Using the context menu (right-click on the tray icon), you can easily open the config and blacklist file.
 You can also choose to launch MultiPresence with Windows, so you don't have to open it every time you switch on your PC.